Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Incomplete Information Game

 \end{definition}

-The solution concept of a Bayesian equilibrium here is stronger than those often used in settings with a common prior.
-In the latter settings, the condition \eqref{eq:BE} is required to hold only for almost every $t_i$ (e.g., \citeay{Kim/Yannelis:97:JET}).
+The solution concept of a Bayesian equilibrium here is stronger than that often used in settings with a common prior.
+In the latter case, the condition \eqref{eq:BE} is required to hold only for almost every $t_i$ (e.g., \citeay{Kim/Yannelis:97:JET}).
 However, our setting does not assume a common prior that would define exceptional null sets.
-Hence, a Bayesian equilibrium in our setting requires the condition \eqref{eq:BE} to hold \textit{for every $t_i \in T_i$}.
-Due to this, a typical argument that claims equivalence between distributional strategy equilibria and behavioral strategy equilibria breaks down (see \citeay{VanZandt:10:JET} for a related discussion).
+Hence, a Bayesian equilibrium in our setting requires the condition \eqref{eq:BE} to hold \emph{for every} $t_i \in T_i$.
+As a result, a typical argument that claims equivalence between distributional strategy equilibria and behavioral strategy equilibria breaks down (see \citeay{VanZandt:10:JET} for a related discussion).
 This also makes it non-trivial to prove the existence of Bayesian equilibria with a general type space.
 In our setting without a common prior, one profile of behavioral strategies being a Bayesian equilibrium does not make its versions Bayesian equilibria.

 As mentioned previously, the literature on equilibrium existence in incomplete information games often invokes consistency of beliefs under a common prior.
 However, we can easily find examples where Bayesian equilibria exist, even though the beliefs are inconsistent.
-We provide two examples with continuum type sets.
+We provide an example with continuum type sets.

-\begin{example}[Battle of the Sexes] We consider a variant of Example \ref{example:inconsistent_beliefs}.
-More specifically, consider a game with two players, $1$ and $2$.
-Assume that their type spaces are given by $T_i = \R$, $i=1,2$, so that we have $T = \R \times \R$, and let $S=\R$.
-For player $i=1,2$, assume that for each $t_i \in T_i$, the belief map on $S \times T_{-i}$ is given by the normal distribution